 Thank you for your patronage.
 Albinas and Manon look forward to seeing you this year and we welcome you to join us.

 Here is an image from our event in 2009!
-Please join us in 2011 to make this a very special tribute to BACH
+Hard to imagine it was that long ago!
+It was truly tribute to BACH.